ansys/magnet-segmentation-toolkit/doc/source/Getting_started.rst

 Getting started
 ===============

-To run this toolkit, you must have a licensed copy of Ansys Electronics Desktop (AEDT) installed.
+To run the Motor Segmentation Toolkit, you must have a licensed copy of AEDT installed.

-The toolkit could be launched from:
+You have multiple options for installing and launching this toolkit:

+- You can install it in AEDT via an installation script and then launch it as a wizard.
-- AEDT, see :ref:`install-toolkit-AEDT`.
+  For more information, see :ref:`install-toolkit-AEDT`.

-- From a python console, see :ref:`install_toolkit_console_ui` or :ref:`install_toolkit_console_api`
+- You can install it in the AEDT console and then launch it as a wizard.
+For more information, see :ref:`install_toolkit_console_ui`.
+- You can install and launch it directly from a Python console using its API.
+For more information, see :ref:`install_toolkit_console_api`.

 The toolkit features can be accessed from: